devpoorya/Gonnect/README.md

  	  Gonnect Automatically puts the data in the extras In The SecondActivity:
           Bundle b=getIntent().getExtras();
           String response=b.getString("response");

+  # There Are Some Known Bugs In The Pro Features Listeners I'm Going To Fix It ASAP

   ## Need Headers?
 Simple Again
   	  Gonnect.getFullData(url,fullResponseListener,responseFailureListener(Optional),headers(Optional);